 - Previous acts include: Briar Woods High School’s Those Guys, Loudoun Valley High School’s Comedy Cult, Dominion High School’s Blank Slate, McLean Community Center’s Unruly Theatre Project, Broad Run High School’s BRHS Improv, Loudoun County High School’s Improvasaurus, and Potomac Falls High School’s SOFA.

 - Mark your calendar and be sure to check back for more information this winter!

 - See more information and get directions to LoCo ImprovFest's host venue Opens a New Window.

 Step Up Looudoun

-- The Step Up Loudoun Youth Competition encourages middle and high school youth across the county to identify an issue in their school, neighborhood or community, create a plan to address that issue, and implement the plan.
+- The Step Up Loudoun Youth Competition encourages middle and high school youth to identify issues in their school, neighborhood, or community, create a plan to address an issue, and implement a plan.
 The goal is to encourage, support and reward the youth of Loudoun County for making positive changes in their own lives and the lives of others.

 - View more information and register for the Step Up Youth Competition.
 Opens a New Window.

 Teen Volunteer Program

 - Complete your community service hours in a dynamic setting